kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 enabling them to treat GPUs across multiple machines as a single unified memory domain.
 For large-scale training, this means significantly faster node-to-node communication compared to standard network-based primitives and brings forth a new era of configurations that simply weren't practical before on Kubernetes.
-We are working closely with Kubernetes community to introduce first class support for Dynamic Resource Allocation (DRA) in TrainJobs.

-We also look forward to introducing Automatic configuration of GPU requests for TrainJobs that will take the guesswork out of choosing the right resources.
+We look forward to introducing Automatic configuration of GPU requests for TrainJobs that will take the guesswork out of choosing the right resources.
 With intelligent methods guiding the process, Trainer will choose appropriate resources automatically based on the TrainJob configuration.
 This gives teams the power to plan experiments with confidence and trust that jobs use just the right amount of compute.

+Workload-Aware Scheduling (WAS) is also actively being integrated with the native Kubernetes Workload API for TrainJob to bring robust gang-scheduling support for distributed training without third party plugins.
+The integration will be available after Kubernetes v1.36, and we plan to extend it further to support Topology-Aware Scheduling and Dynamic Resource Allocation (DRA) as those APIs mature.

 A full list of our 2026 roadmap can be found [here](https://github.com/kubeflow/trainer/pull/3242).